nicode-io/The_Starting_Point/README.md

   Give maximum to get maximum :rocket:

 ### Collaboration & feedback :
   Hello, I'm [Nicolas](https://github.com/nicode-be) and at a start of a new career after 15 years as manager and sales director.
-It's time for dreams to come true and for the digital world to become my daily life.
+It's time for me to make my dreams   come true and join a team for ambitious projects.
   So feel strongly to give me any recommandation about my work, advice for future projects, and all comments you want.
   If you are looking to hire a strong hybrid and atypical profile in your team do not hesitate to contact me !
   Thanks by advance for that :heart:

-### Project goals :
-* Provide a summary of all the projects carried out in order to facilitate access to them
-* Later, create a website
-* Maybe create sort of storytelling who will tell how this BeCode story was such fantastic *(I'm already sure it will be.)*

 ### Timeline :
 [Discover the great timeline of this adventure here :calendar:](https://timelines.gitkraken.com/timeline/2e12cc334eb0406b84bf7a6339e666c4?range=2020-05-26_2020-06-27)